sandialabs/wiretap/README.md

                           └──────┘
 ```

-You may also need to manually edit the resulting `wiretap.conf` for the new client to remove any `AllowedIPs` entries that already exist in the new client's host routing table.
-If the server that the client is attaching to has a route for 10.2.0.0/16, but the Client already has that route (because that's where it lives), then remove the `10.2.0.0/16` entry from the `wiretap.conf` file before importing into WireGuard.
-Leave the API address and any other routes you wish to access.
+You may also need to manually edit the resulting `wiretap.conf` for the new Client to remove any `AllowedIPs` entries that already exist in the new Client's host routing table.
+For example, if the Server that the Client is attaching to was assigned a route for 10.2.0.0/16, but the Client already has that route (because that's the subnet where it lives), then remove the `10.2.0.0/16` entry from the `wiretap.conf` file before importing into WireGuard.
+Leave the API address and any other routes the new Client wishes to access.